+There is currently no vaccine and no specific antiviral treatment for COVID-19.
 The best way to prevent infection is to take precautions to avoid exposure to this virus, which are similar to the precautions you take to avoid the flu.
 CDC always recommends these everyday actions to help prevent the spread of respiratory viruses, including:

 - Wash your hands often with soap and water for at least 20 seconds.

-- If soap and water are not available, use an alcohol-based hand sanitizer.
+- If soap and water are not available, use an alcohol-based hand sanitizer (60% alcohol).

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Avoid close contact with people who are sick.